Concrete recycling: A concrete plan to save $$$

 Using a conveyor

-By crushing concrete, you could be saving up to $30 per ton but you can only crush until your stockpile grows to the size of your equipment’s conveyor output.
+By crushing concrete, you could be saving up to $30 per ton, but you can only crush until your stockpile grows to the size of your equipment’s conveyor output.
 Once this limit has been reached, you’ll have to move your machines before you can start to crush again.
-If you run a larger crusher, the time it takes to move your equipment could have be spent on crushing another 30 or 50 tons of concrete.
-That’s up to $1,500 dollars lost just to move your machines!
+If you run a larger crusher, the time it takes to move your equipment could have been spent on crushing another 30 or 50 tons of concrete.
+That’s up to $1,500 lost just to move your machines!

 Using a conveyor at the end of your lines allows you to create much larger stockpiles and move your equipment far less.
 For example, a crusher with a 10 ft output conveyor can stockpile roughly 20 tons.
 A 65 ft conveyor with a 26 ft stockpile height can accommodate almost 600 tons.
-If you crush 20 tons per hour with the crusher alone you would need to move it once an hour but with the addition of a conveyor you only need to move it every 30 hours.
-This means you can get 29 more hours of crushing - saving time and money!
+If you crush 20 tons per hour with the crusher alone, you would need to move it once an hour, but with the addition of a conveyor, you only need to move it every 30 hours.
+This means you can get 29 more hours of crushing—saving time and money!

 Using Recycled Concrete Aggregate